Council Tax reduction for disabled people

 This information applies to England and Wales.

-Council Tax is what you pay your local authority to cover the cost of services in your area.
+Council Tax is what you pay your local council to cover the cost of services in your area.

 How much you pay depends on: